Learn the Difference Between Bat Bugs & Bed Bugs

 The Cryonite Method uses the cooling properties of carbon dioxide to eliminate bed bugs and their eggs, disrupting their lifecycle.
 Other options for treatment of bed bugs include extreme heat and fumigation.
 The pest professionals at Catseye use Cryonite because it is more environmentally-friendly, can better reach the tiny cracks where bed bugs like to hide and can be used to target very specific areas in your home.

 Bat bugs, on the other hand, have a more direct solution.
 Since bat bugs require bat blood to reproduce, evicting the bats in your home is the most effective treatment.
 Removing the bats, as well as sealing any exterior entry points will prevent any future infestations.

-The next time you discover what you think is a bed bug, contact us for a free home inspection and let us investigate for you.
+The next time you discover what you think is a bed bug or a bat bug, contact us for a free home inspection and let us investigate for you.